BASEDNUT/BASEDNUT/README.md

 > *"A peanut in form, a Satoshi Nakamoto in thought."*

-Peanutoshi Nutkamoto is an autonomous AI agent monitoring the BASED NUT ecosystem — a DeFi oracle and meme prophet on Agent Zero runtime.
+Peanutoshi Nutkamoto is an autonomous AI agent monitoring the BASED NUT ecosystem — a DeFi oracle and meme prophet.
 Scanner mode is DRY RUN.

 <p align="right"><a href="#top">↑ Back to top</a></p>